Cheapest electricity tariff in the UK with a smart meter

 Prices shown on this page are examples and will differ by region, payment method, smart meter type and supplier availability.
 Always check your personalised quote.

-Fast answer: what’s the cheapest smart meter electricity tariff?
+Fast answer: what is the cheapest smart meter electricity tariff?

-There isn’t one single “cheapest” smart meter electricity tariff for the whole UK.
+There is no single cheapest smart meter electricity tariff for the whole UK.
 The cheapest option depends on your postcode (region), how much electricity you use, payment method, and whether you can benefit from time-of-use pricing (cheaper off-peak, higher at peak).
+With the Ofgem cap rising to £1,862/year from 1 July 2026 (capped electricity around 26.11p/kWh), a smart meter matters more than ever — it is what lets you access off-peak tariffs that can undercut that capped unit rate.

-Quick rule of thumb: If you can shift meaningful usage to off-peak (for example EV charging, storage heaters, tumble dryer, dishwasher), a smart time-of-use tariff may be cheaper overall.
+Quick rule of thumb: If you can shift meaningful usage to off-peak (for example EV charging, storage heaters, tumble dryer, dishwasher), a smart time-of-use tariff may be cheaper overall — potentially below the 26.11p/kWh capped rate.
 If most of your electricity is used at peak times (late afternoon to evening), a standard single-rate tariff can be better value.

 Key takeaways (UK-specific)